 Option 1: Gets a free subdomain and install SSL with Let’s Encrypt

-As I mentioned above, the most exciting part is that you have a subdomain and SSL certificate with one command.
+As previously stated, the most interesting aspect is that you can create a subdomain and an SSL certificate with a single command.

-If you do not have a domain name and want to install an SSL certificate, you can use this feature.
-With this feature, enterprise users will have a free domain name with the extension ams-[id].antmedia.cloud and the Let’s Encrypt certificate will be automatically installed.
-This feature is available in versions after 2.5.2
+You can utilize this method if you do not have a domain name and wish to install an SSL certificate.
+With this feature, enterprise users will receive a free subdomain name with the extension ams-[id].antmedia.cloud, and the Let’s Encrypt certificate will be installed immediately.
+This feature is accessible in versions after 2.5.2.

 Go to the folder where Ant-Media-Server is installed.
 Default directory is /usr/local/antmedia